Up to 50% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-Thornton was the easiest sofa for a straight, feet-on-the-floor sit.
-The seat depth is shorter than the others, so my hips didn’t drift forward and my lower back didn’t start negotiating for support after an hour.
+Thornton was the easiest model for a straight, feet-on-the-floor sit.
+Its 20-inch seat depth kept my hips from sliding forward, so my lower back needed less correction after an hour.

-On a weeknight, I used it for a couple of episodes while answering messages on a laptop, and it stayed comfortable without that slow slide into a slouch.
-Marcus liked the stable edge feel and found it easier to stand up from compared to lower-seat motion sofas.
-Carlos noticed the semi-attached back cushions stayed put—no constant re-fluffing—so upper-back support felt predictable.
-Mia appreciated that her feet stayed planted and she could sit cross-legged without feeling swallowed, even if it’s less of a “curl up and disappear” lounge shape than deeper sofas.
+During a weeknight TV-and-laptop session, Thornton stayed comfortable without nudging me into a slouch.
+Marcus liked the stable edge and found it easier to stand from than the lower motion sofa.
+Carlos noticed that the semi-attached back cushions stayed put, so upper-back support felt predictable.
+Mia appreciated that her feet stayed planted and that she could sit cross-legged without feeling swallowed by the seat.

 What we liked:

-• Seat geometry that supports upright sitting without constant adjustments
+• Seat geometry supported upright sitting without constant adjustment

 • Reversible cushions made rotation and spot cleaning simple

-• Classic shape worked for both casual and more formal rooms
+• Classic shape worked in casual and more formal rooms

 Who it is best for: